hayasam/megal-tr/Megamodels-For-Non-Software-People.md

 ## Megamodeling in 1 Sentence

-*Megamodels try to broaden the understanding and insight of the modeled domain; usually an one that involves some kind of engineering.*
+*Megamodels try to broaden the understanding and insight of the internal workings of a domain; usually one that involves some kind of engineering.*

 ## Houses